haarbj/Tether/README.md

 ### Application program design
 #### Function 1: Add_New_Contact_w_Reminder
 - This function adds a new contact to the user's list and sets up a reminder for reaching out.
 It accesses the “user_social_contact” table, “reminder” table, “reminds” table, and “refers” table
 - Input: userID, contactPhoneNumber, contactFirstName, contactMiddleName, contactLastName, reminderContent, reminderFrequency, reminderFormat
+- Steps:
   - (1) Insert contactPhoneNumber, contactFirstName, contactMiddleName, and contactLastName into the "User_Social_Contact" table for the given userID.
     ```
     //Adds the social contact information under the user's list of contacts.